kubedb/cli/docs/guides/postgres/initialization/wal_source.md

 Now, we are ready to proceed for rest of the tutorial.

-> Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: YAML files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Create Postgres with WAL source